Tamjid388/Tamjid388/README.md

 ###

-<p align="left">🚀 Exploring the MERN Stack with a focus on backend development
+<p align="left">🚀 Exploring the MERN Stack with a focus on backend development <br>
-💡 Building a unique web application for my Capstone Project ⚙️ Sharpening my skills in API development, authentication & backend architecture</p>
+💡 Building a unique web application for my Capstone Project  <br>
+⚙️ Sharpening my skills in API development, authentication & backend architecture</p>

 ###